nancyksg/assignment/app/README.md

-# Geo Services API

-This is the README file for the geo-services-api project.

-Database Choice
+# Database Schema Design

-The system is designed around PostgreSQL with the PostGIS extension.
+The Geo Services API uses PostgreSQL with the PostGIS extension to store vector geospatial data.

-Reasons for this choice:

-- industry-standard geospatial database
-- native support for spatial indexing (GiST)
-- advanced spatial operations (ST_Intersects, ST_Within, ST_Length)
-- efficient handling of large vector datasets
-- compatibility with GIS ecosystems (QGIS, GeoServer, GDAL)

 Example spatial query used by the API: